 At the beginning of their careers, many graphic designers receive on the job training for one to three years before they can advance into more specialized or supervisory positions.
 Keeping current with trends in computer software and applications is also a key to success in this field.
 Some graphic designers and artists eventually teach, open their own firms, or specialize in one specific area of graphic design.
 Since 25 percent of graphic designers are self-employed, many graphic designers combine teaching and freelancing.

 The outlook for graphic designers is positive, with the field growing equivalent to the average for all occupations.
 Graphic designers are likely to be most needed in advertising, publishing, and computer design firms.
 Graphic designers with interactive media skills will be best positioned for Web site design and animation work.
 Video games, cellular telephones, personal digital assistants, and other products, not even on the market yet, will all need graphic designers.
 Within the last few years, some firms have started outsourcing their basic layout and design needs to graphic designers in other countries.
-However, the likelihood that more advanced graphic designers will continue to be in demand in the United States is good.
-In 2007, the median salary of graphic designers was $41,280, according to The Bureau of Labor and Statistics.
-The middle 50 percent of graphic designers earned between $31,620 and $55,030 a year.
+However, the likelihood that more advanced graphic designers may continue to be in demand in the United States is good.

 With the promising employment lookout and abundant online training programs available, a career in graphic design is within reach.